Gemma Rolls-Bentley is a curator, writer, & creative consultant

 Photo: Christa Holka

 Gemma’s curatorial practice amplifies the work of female and queer artists and provides a platform for art that explores LGBTQIA+ identity.
-She has curated for a range of international galleries and institutions, most recently ICA London, Carl Freedman Gallery, Leslie Lohman Museum of Art, and London Art Fair.
-In 2022 she curated the Brighton Beacon Collection, the largest permanent display of queer art in the UK, for Soho House Brighton.
+She has curated for a range of international galleries and institutions, most recently The Alice Austen House Museum, ICA London, Wolterton Hall, and the Leslie Lohman Museum of Art.

-Gemma has taught at numerous institutions including CSM, University of Oxford, Royal College of Art, Glasgow School of Art, and Goldsmiths.
-She co-chairs the board of trustees for the charity Queercircle, sits on the Courtauld Association Committee, and the Leslie Lohman Museum Acquisitions Committee.
+Gemma has taught at numerous institutions including Central Saint Martins, University of Oxford, Royal College of Art, Glasgow School of Art, and Goldsmiths.
+She sits on the Courtauld Association Committee, and the Leslie Lohman Museum Acquisitions Committee.

 Subscribe to Gemma’s newsletter to keep up to date with the latest news, events & insights.